History of tennis: Real tennis

-Real tennis is mentioned in literature by William Shakespeare, who mentions "tennis balles" in Henry V (1599), when a basket of them is given to King Henry as a mockery of his youth and playfulness; the incident is also mentioned in some earlier chronicles and ballads.
-One of the most striking early references appears in a painting by Giambattista Tiepolo entitled The Death of Hyacinth (1752–1753), in which a strung racquet and three tennis balls are depicted.
-The theme of the painting is the mythological story of Apollo and Hyacinth, written by Ovid.
-Giovanni Andrea dell'Anguillara translated it into Italian in 1561 and replaced the ancient game of discus in the original text with pallacorda or tennis, which had achieved a high status at the courts in the middle of the 16th century.
-Tiepolo's painting, displayed at the Museo Thyssen Bornemisza in Madrid, was ordered in 1752 by German count Wilhelm Friedrich Schaumburg Lippe, who was an avid tennis player.

-The game thrived among the 17th-century nobility in France, Spain, Italy and the Austro-Hungarian Empire but suffered under English Puritanism.
+The game thrived among seventeenth century nobility in France, Spain, Italy and the Austro-Hungarian Empire but suffered under English Puritanism.
 By the Age of Napoleon the royal families of Europe were besieged and real tennis was largely abandoned.
-Real tennis played a minor role in the history of the French Revolution, through the Tennis Court Oath, a pledge signed by French deputies on a real tennis court, which formed a decisive early step in starting the revolution.
+Real tennis played a minor role in the history of the French Revolution, through the Tennis Court Oath (Serment du Jeu de Paume).
+On 20 June 1789, members of the Third Estate found themselves locked out of a meeting of the Estates-General and convened at a real tennis court near Versailles to sign this pledge, which formed a decisive early step in starting the revolution.
+The French Revolution also led to the decommissioning of many real tennis courts in France, as tennis fell out of vogue due to its aristocratic associations.

 An epitaph in St Michael's Church, Coventry, written circa 1705 read, in part:

 Here lyes an old toss'd Tennis Ball: